jwilferd10/PortfolioForge/README.md

 PortfolioForge was a fun, exciting, and educational project to work on.
 This was the project where I first learned and utilized concepts such as Node.js, NPM, and subsequently Inquirer.
 This project has allowed me to gain hands-on experience with modern development tools and practices, making it a valuable learning journey.
 The process of updating and maintaining this project reinforced my knowledge in software development, project management, and version control, providing what I believe is a solid foundation for future endeavors.

+As of right now the project is only accessible if you download the repository.
+In the future, I'd like to create a more accessible version of PortfolioForge that can be used online.
+Allowing more people to try out and create their own portfolios.

 ### 🙏 Thank You!
 So much for your interest in PortfolioForge.
 My intention is that it proves helpful to you and sparks the idea that you can create a unique online portfolio, whether or not you choose to use PortfolioForge.
 Thanks again and happy coding!